trofi/trofi.github.io.gen/posts/226-farewell-gentoo-dev.rst

 I think I did my first meaningful contribution to nouveau project when they collected BIOS dumps for video cards.
 At that time you would need to patch your kernel with Pekka's MMIO trace support and run glxgears on Nvidia's binary driver.
-Then run a script to generate C-looking BIOD dump.
+Then run a script to generate C-looking BIOS dump.

 If you paste it to nouveau kernel driver it would be enough to get your card running under nouveau.
 Getting if to work for the first time for was